 I mostly just use spreadsheets to track our daily expenses, but I understand how that might be challenging for busy readers.
-We are currently reviewing Personal Capital as a budgeting tool (FYI, this is an affiliate link so we may get a commission if you sign-up).
+For Americans, we recommend using Personal Capital as a budgeting tool (FYI, this is an affiliate link so we may get a commission if you sign-up).

 Can You Analyze/Help Me with My Situation?

 If you were like us to analyze your situation, please click here.